survivejs/webpack-book/manuscript/developing/01_getting_started.md

 You can execute this kind of scripts through _npm run_ and you can use the command anywhere within your project.
 If you run the command without any parameters (_npm run_), it gives you the listing of available scripts.

 T> If you want to run multiple commands concurrently, see the [concurrently](https://www.npmjs.com/package/concurrently) package.
 It has been designed to allow that while providing neat output.

+## Webpack output plugins

+Given the output given by webpack can be difficult to decipher, multiple options exist:

+- [webpack-stylish](https://www.npmjs.com/package/webpack-stylish) is a webpack plugin that formats webpack's output in a visually more attractive manner.
+- [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
+It captures common errors and displays them in a friendly manner.
+- [webpackbar](https://www.npmjs.com/package/webpackbar) has been made especially for tracking build progress.
+- `webpack.ProgressPlugin` is included out of the box and can be used as well.
+- [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal-based dashboard over the standard webpack output.
+If you prefer clear visual output, this one comes in handy.
+- [test-webpack-reporter-plugin](https://www.npmjs.com/package/test-webpack-reporter-plugin) abstracts webpack's internals to make it easier to write your own reporters.

+Give the above options a go if you want to go beyond default output.

 ## Conclusion